 Many mental health practitioners are trained in the treatment of single traumatic events.
 However, clients with complex PTSD (C-PTSD) come to therapy with an extensive history of trauma that often begins in childhood and continues into adulthood with layers of personal, relational, societal, or cultural, losses.

 The most common question asked by EMDR Therapy clinicians treating C-PTSD is, “where do I start?”
 In this training, you will develop confidence in your ability to successfully organize and prioritize your client’s treatment goals.
 Successful treatment requires a compassionate therapeutic relationship and effective, research-based interventions.
 You will learn how to effectively work with clients who have experienced multiple traumatic events and prolonged trauma exposure.
 You will learn valuable leading-edge strategies that will allow you to successfully address dysregulated affect and arousal.
 You will come away with resourcing techniques drawn from relational psychotherapy, DBT, EMDR Therapy, Parts Work Therapy, Somatic Psychology, and mind-body therapies.
 We will discuss modified protocols from EMDR Therapy for desensitization and reprocessing.

 - Identify contributing factors to the development of Complex PTSD and explore how Complex PTSD impacts the cognitive, emotional, and physical health of the client.

 - Recognize differential diagnosis of Complex PTSD as related other diagnoses such as personality disorders, mood disorders, anxiety disorders, and dissociative disorders and describe the tri-phasic model of complex trauma treatment as related to EMDR Therapy

-- Name two modified protocol options for clients with dissociative symptoms of C-PTSD
+- Differentiate and identify two modified protocol options for clients with dissociative symptoms of C-PTSD

 About the Presenter: